hashcatHitman/surveys/surveys/2025/safety-critical/questions.md

 Type: free form

-### Any other thoughts or feedback can be placed here:
+### Do you have any other thoughts or feedback to share about using Rust in a Safety-Critical industry?

 Type: free form

+#### Contact information

+If your group or organization considers contributing engineering time or financial funds to seeing a feature be completed, please make sure include your contact information below so we can discuss further.

 ### Your Name